iotaledger/iota-wiki/docs/learn/iota-token/buying-iota.md

 ---
 id: buying-iota
 title: Buying IOTA
 description: Where and how to buy the IOTA Cryptocurrency.
-Markets, Exchanges and country specific informations to make the purchase of IOTA easy.
 ---